Building and managing a successful and compliant 401k practice takes a considerable amount of time, talent, effort, and resources.

 10. Market Effectively

 While it’s often tempting to try various methods of prospecting for new business, the most effective methods are those that have been proven effective for you in the past (“it worked so well, we stopped doing it”) and the ones you find easy, effortless and enjoyable.
-If you’re just getting started, refer to the marketing strategy guide you downloaded titled “3 Steps to Developing a Marketing Strategy that Doesn’t Suck” for ideas.
+If you’re just getting started, refer to the Marketing Strategies Survey for ideas.

 What else would you recommend?
 Did I miss anything?
 Tweet me at @sharonpiv and let me know what other steps you’ve found effective and join the conversation.